felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 * How fast do you need to be able to write?
 * etc.

-These questions may seem frivolous for most people when keyboards are just a mean of inputting keys into a computer, with no time limit or sense of danger.
+These questions may seem frivolous for most people when keyboards are just a mean of inputting data into a computer, with no time limit or sense of danger.
 However, as you achieve higher and higher levels of security clearance in the technological world, you start to realize that pressing keys can be as dangerous as handling a bomb.
-Too often, one wrong key press can be the difference between global success and catastrophic failure, or waste of time.
+Too often, one wrong key press can be the difference between global success and catastrophic failure, or enormous waste of time.

 Not to get too overly dramatic, of course.
 Luckily, we live in a golden age where it is possible to customize your typing experience to tailor your exact needs (and I do mean *exact*).
 All it requires is some knowledge of the basic parts, a bit of money, some elbow grease, and *a lot* of creativity and patience.

-I won't claim to be an expert when it comes to keyboard, but I trust my tastes to make recommendations to anyone looking for an efficient keyboard made for a work environment.
+Again, I am far from clamining to be an expert when it comes to keyboards, but I trust my tastes enough to make recommendations to anyone looking for an efficient keyboard made for a work environment.
 My mentality is that layout comes first, then the quality of the switches.

 But this is me getting ahead of myself...
 Let's go back to the beginning, where it obviously all started.